noahsug/dominium/README.md

 ### Usage

-Run `dominium` in the root of your repo after creating a large commit.
+Run `dominium` in the root of your repo after commiting a large change.

 **Note:** dominium will use your commit message and branch name when creating new branches.